StevenBlack/k7waterfront/topic/StLawrenceRiverBoardTeleconference-2008-03-18.md

 ---

-<strong>A summary of the March 18 2008 St Lawrence River Board Teleconference</strong>
+**A summary of the March 18 2008 St Lawrence River Board Teleconference**

 <p class="info">Thanks to <a href="web.mac.com/mike.hill">Mike Hill</a> of the <a href="http://dolphinscubaclub.blogspot.com/">Dolphins</a> for providing this.</p>
 It's well worth [browsing the FAQ page](http://www.islrbc.org/new-Version/faqs.html) on the Board's website for more information about many of the topics raised during the Conference.